sericaia/fiber-reactivelondon-presentation/slides/05-fiber-reconciler.md

 };
 ```

-Note: Tag identifying the type of fiber.
+Note: - Tag identifying the type of fiber.
+- used when scheduler has to beginWork, completeWork or commitWork (update lifecyle, set props, etc...)

 ### Fiber Fields